What is Atrial Fibrillation (Afib)?

 - Prior open heart surgery

-- Chronic lung disease – patients with advanced lung disease are not only at higher risk of developing Afib, but also have difficult to control Afib
+- Chronic lung disease – patients with advanced lung disease are not only at higher risk of developing AFib but also have difficulty controlling AFib

 - Excessive alcohol or stimulant use